billster45/r-guides-and-galleries/README.md

 :one::zero: **Pick the right visualistion to tell your data story:** Scan the left hand contents panel of the [Fundamentals of Data Visualisation](https://serialmentor.com/dataviz/) guide by Claus Wilke to find the right visualisation for the point you are trying to make.
 The charts in his book are written in R code that you can find in its [GitHub repository](https://github.com/clauswilke/dataviz).
 However, he didn't write the book to teach R code skills.
 It is tool and language neutral.
 Instead, learn how to create ggplot visualistions in R code with the [graphs chapter](http://www.cookbook-r.com/Graphs/) of the [Cookbook for R](http://www.cookbook-r.com).

 :one::two: **Learn to build ggplots easily step-by-step:** If you are just starting to use ggplot, learn intuitively how to build up the code you need one line at a time with this [flipbook guide](https://evamaerey.github.io/ggplot_flipbook/ggplot_flipbook_xaringan.html#1).
 While [this flipbook](https://evamaerey.github.io/tidyverse_in_action/tidyverse_in_action.html#1) also includes some simple data preparation code before the plots are built line by line.
+And one more from a [hands on workshop](https://djnavarro.github.io/satrdayjoburg/slides/#1).

 :one::three: **Make your plots interactive:** From the [Gallery of interactive R visualisations](http://gallery.htmlwidgets.org/) I strongly recommend [Plotly](https://plot.ly/r/) for a huge variety of easy to code interactive charts.
 And for easy to code time series charts [dygraphs](http://rstudio.github.io/dygraphs/) is visually exciting.
 When partnered with ggplot, these three packages alone are a very powerful data visualisation toolkit.